foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/building/toolchain.md

 | 2015.12 — 2015.06 | 3.18                  |
 | earlier           | 3.13                  |

-## Options for 2023.09 release
+## Options for Different Toolchain Releases

 !!! note

     RPC support must be explicitly disabled since Buildroot configurator may enable it by default.

+### Release 2023.09 for HS6x Family (glibc-based)

-Additional options for glibc-based toolchain:
+Additional options for the toolchain:

 ```text
 Toolchain -> External toolchain gcc version -> 13.x